gbuzogany/dash/DOCUMENTATION.md

 ## RPC

-The `RocketService` class is the class responsible for handling the RPC calls triggered by external applications.
+The `RocketteService` class is the class responsible for handling the RPC calls triggered by external applications.
 The default implementation has methods for receiving `int`, `float`, `string` and `bytes` from external applications.
-The RocketService methods and parameters are defined in `src/proto/rkt.proto`.
+The `RocketteService` methods and parameters are defined in `src/proto/rkt.proto`.

 For example, you can have an external Python application calling remotely the `UpdateIntData()` method, with identifier `hello` and value `10`.
-This will store the value `10` in a map, that can be retrieved from the `RocketService` instance through
+This will store the value `10` in a map, that can be retrieved from the `RocketteService` instance through the `RocketteService::getIntValue()` method.